When an end-user completes a verification transaction, the details are displayed in a transaction report.

 If two or more transactions are created with different Customer UIDs, and there is meaningful overlap between the information extracted from the documents in each transaction (full name, date of birth, etc.) this is considered a duplicate transaction and linked here.

 Berbix logs status changes on all transactions, and all watermark removals.
-These are stored on a per-transaction basis, and may also be accessed on the Logs page.
+These are stored on a per-transaction basis, and may also be accessed by admins on the Logs page.

 © Berbix Inc. All rights reserved.